chenh19/patient_info/README.md

 5. Create a new R script in RStudio, paste the script into it
 6. change the **JHED_ID**, **server_name**, **db_name**
 7. Run the script
+8. Click the final zip file to download